| ECMI Glossary of Water Related TermsA B C D

 conductivities than sandstone formations.
 The sand and gravel will have a

 greater transmissivity if both formations are the same thickness.
+Total dissolved solids (TDS) is a water

 quality parameter defining the concentration of dissolved organic and inorganic